-Volume modeling, studying the light, daring to try new materials, or designing a structure are all tasks in which the architect must demonstrate great creativity.
-The challenges of sustainable development which, for example, means careful use of energy, space, and soil, are today part and parcel of his or her approach.
+Volume modeling, studying the light, daring to try new materials, or designing a structure are all tasks in which architects must demonstrate great creativity.
+The challenges of sustainable development which, for example, means careful use of energy, space, and soil, are today part and parcel of their approach.

-As an architect, you are not, however, always satisfied with purely conceptual work that you can carry out at a drawing table or in front of a screen: after having developed a project, it also falls to you to prepare its execution and to manage the building work, not unlike the conductor of an orchestra, overseeing the execution of the work which must be completed within the framework of the set budget and fixed deadlines.
-The architect’s field of activity has greatly widened during the past few years, because now you can practice your skills in fields ranging from heritage management to the remediation of sites and property valuation.
+However, architects are not always satisfied with purely conceptual work that can be carried out at a drawing table or in front of a screen: after having developed a project, it also falls to them to prepare its execution and to manage the building work, not unlike the conductor of an orchestra, overseeing the execution of the work which must be completed within the framework of the set budget and fixed deadlines.
+The architects’ field of activity has greatly widened during the past few years, because they can now practice their skills in fields ranging from heritage management to the remediation of sites and property valuation.

-Today, Bauhaus’s almost century-old premise “from the door handle to the city” must therefore be revised because the architect works in increasingly complex fields which cannot be reduced to one discipline but which call for a set of combined skills.
+Today, Bauhaus’ almost century-old premise “From the door handle to the city” must therefore be revised because architects work in increasingly complex fields which cannot be reduced to one discipline but which call for a set of combined skills.

-Throughout your studies, your will have your own personal workplace in a workshop, access to computing tools and machines in the models workshop, a well-stocked library is at your disposal, the opportunity to attend numerous lectures on art, science, architecture, human sciences, and of attending exhibitions on campus that are at the cutting-edge of these fields.
+Throughout their studies, the students have their own personal workplace in a workshop, access to computing tools and machines in the models workshop.
+A well-stocked library is also at their disposal, and they have the opportunity to attend numerous lectures on art, science, architecture or human sciences, as well as exhibitions on campus that are at the cutting-edge of these fields.

-Study visits, workshop visits, and personal travel are important factors in your training, because they put you in contact with the built work and its historical, natural, and sociocultural context.
-They will also provide opportunities to learn sketching and photographic techniques, indispensable tools for an architect.
-Furthermore, you have to do a one-year professional internship between the undergraduate and graduate degrees.
+Study visits, workshop visits, and personal travel are important factors in the training, because they put the students in contact with the built work and its historical, natural, and sociocultural context.
+They also provide opportunities to learn sketching and photographic techniques, indispensable tools for an architect.
+Furthermore, all the students have to do a one-year professional internship between the Bachelor’s and Master’s degrees.